Internships and student jobs

 The field supervisor

 The person at your internship site who will know what and how well you are performing will be your field supervisor.
-Prior to and throughout the internship you should be working directly with this person, making explicit arrangements concerning overall goals, projects, duties, hours and other expectations.
-These criteria are to be laid out in the learning contract.
-The field supervisor should work with your academic sponsor to ensure that you are learning from your experience and making progress on your academic project, not just doing a job.
-Give your field supervisor a copy of the Student Internship Performance evaluation form when you are planning the internship.
+This person is typically your manager.
+Prior to and throughout the internship you should work directly with this person to discuss and arrange overall goals, projects, duties, hours and other expectations.
+The field supervisor should work in tangent with your academic sponsor to ensure that you are learning from your experience and making progress on your Learning Contract.
+The field supervisor will be asked to submit a Student Internship Performance evaluation form at the conclusion of your internship.

 It is the student’s responsibility to plan the internship.
-Start looking for your internship site and academic sponsor at least a quarter before you plan on registering for the internship credit.
-In your search for an internship, check with Career Services for internship postings on Handshake.
-Be aware that a successful internship is with a company whose culture/mission matches your own goals and values.
-A good internship site should offer you a learning experience with clear duties, substantive work and adequate supervision.
+Students should secure their internship and academic sponsor at least a quarter before registering for the internship credit.
+In the search for an internship, students are encouraged to check the internship postings on Handshake.
+A good internship site should offer a learning experience with clear duties, substantive work and adequate supervision.

 Credits and time commitment

-Guided internships typically last for an entire quarter, but may span several quarters.
+Guided internships typically last for an entire quarter.
 They can be taken for a variable amount (1-10) of credits.
-If you wish to receive internship credit, you must submit your application at the beginning of the quarter you are doing your internship in — we can not retroactively apply internship credit.
+If you wish to receive internship credit, you must submit your Internship Application Form two weeks prior to the quarter you want to do your internship.
+Note – we cannot retroactively apply internship credit.
 Things to consider when choosing the number of credits for your internship are 1) the amount of time you have each week to spend working at an internship, 2) how you want the credits to apply to your degree program, and 3) maximum number of internship credits allowed.

 Completion criteria and grading

-Your academic sponsor will grant academic credit when you have fulfilled the learning contract satisfactorily.
+Your academic sponsor will grant academic credit when you have fulfilled the expectations outlined in the Learning Contract.
 Internships are graded on a credit/no credit basis only.

 Student jobs